Sufi6969/Spending-Beheaviour-Of-Customer/README.md

-# Spending-Beheaviour-Of-Customer
+Spending-Beheaviour-Of-Customer
-Edulyt Project 1:- Spending behaviour analysis of customer and to identify the most spending segemnt Tasks
+Project 1:- Spending behaviour analysis of customer and to identify the most spending segemnt Tasks
  Monthly spend of each customer.
  Monthly repayment of each customer.